37th IABS Annual Conference

 Why Providence?

-Providence, founded on principles of religious and political freedom, offers a perfect setting for our gathering focused on new frontiers in business and society scholarship.
+Providence, founded on principles of freedom of faith (including atheism) and political liberty, offers a perfect setting for our gathering focused on new frontiers in business and society scholarship.
 It’s a city of “firsts”!

 • The first Act of Renunciation (1776) and the first Anti-Slavery Law (1652)